queryverse/Vega.jl/docs/src/userguide/data.md

 There are two requirements to keep in mind when you use this form of data passing: 1) all vectors you pass in this way need to have the same length, and 2) you cannot pass a `data` keyword if you use this way of constructing a plot.

 ## Referencing external data

-!!! note
-    Note that some of the techniques described in this section are not yet implemented.

 Sometimes it can be convenient to not embed the source data in the actual Vega-Lite specification, but instead just embed a link to some data in a file.
 Vega-Lite can read data in a variety of formats (CSV, TSV, JSON etc.), and you can again either pipe a reference into a plot or use the `data` keyword to specify an external link.